 - Check if there are any clematis experts or fans at your local university extension office.

-- Try googling clematis + the flower colour and see what comes up.
+- Try googling clematis + the flower color and see what comes up.
 You might score a win right off the bat.

-If none of these quick ways work, you can still learn essential information by watching your clematis over time.
+If none of these quick ways work, you can still learn essential information by watching your clematis over time (see tips listed below).

 By watching your clematis over the period of a year (yes, a full year), it will reveal important information to you.
 The most important is when and how it blooms.